anojndr/llmcord/README.md

 ### And more:
 - Supports image attachments when using a vision model (like gpt-5, grok-4, claude-4, etc.)
-- Supports Google Lens (start your message with "googlelens" and attach an image)
+- Supports Reverse Image Search (powered by Yandex) (start your message with "googlelens" and attach an image)
 - Supports YouTube video transcripts (just paste a YouTube link)
 - Supports Twitter/X link expansion (automatically fetches tweet content and replies)
 - Supports text file attachments (.txt, .py, .c, etc.)